Chart Color Schemes

 Mukinbudin has shown very soft population growth performance across periods assessed by AreaSearch

-Mukinbudin's population is around 3,089 as of Nov 2025.
-This reflects an increase of 84 people since the 2021 Census which reported a population of 3,005 people.
-The change is inferred from the estimated resident population of 3,091 from the ABS as of June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.10 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 73.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Mukinbudin's population is around 3,154 as of Feb 2026.
+This reflects an increase of 149 people (5.0%) since the 2021 Census, which reported a population of 3,005 people.
+The change is inferred from the estimated resident population of 3,091 from the ABS as of June 2024 and an additional 39 validated new addresses since the Census date.
+This population level equates to a density ratio of 0.10 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 73.8% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected by 2041.
-The area is expected to expand by 173 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.7% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of regional areas nationally is expected, with the area expected to expand by 173 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.5% in total over the 17 years.

 Frequently Asked Questions - Population